Mariana Prado

-Mariana Prado Noya (born 20 April 1982) is a Bolivian business administrator and politician.
+Mariana Prado Noya (born 20 April 1982) is a Bolivian business administrator and former politician.
 She served as the Minister of Development Planning from 2017 to 2019, during the third government of Evo Morales.

+She was a candidate for Vice President of Bolivia in the 2025 Bolivian general election for the Popular Alliance.

 Early life

 Mariana Prado was born in La Paz on 20 April 1982.
 She began her education in 1987, completing her baccalaureate at the American Cooperative School of La Paz in 1998.

 In 1999, she continued into higher education, entering the Universidad Católica Boliviana (UCB) and graduating in 2003 with a licentiate in business administration.

 Studies in Europe (2003–2006)

 In 2003, she obtained a master's degree in governance and public management from the Ortega y Gasset University Research Institute of the Complutense University of Madrid in Spain.
 In 2005, she obtained a diploma in French Language and Civilization from Paris-Sorbonne University.

 Professional career

 In 2006, Prado returned to Bolivia.
 From April 2007 to December 2008, she worked as a consultant in constructive conflict management at the Bolivian Ministry of Labor in cooperation with West Germany.
 At the same time, she was the coordinator of Terre des Hommes Suisse in Bolivia from January 2008 to April 2009.

 Beginning in May 2009, Prado was an advisor to the office of the Ministry of Public Works, Services, and Housing, a position she held until April 2012.

 She was also president of the board of the state-owned airline Boliviana de Aviación (BOA) from November 2010 to April 2012, and advised statesman in the area of hydrocarbons and energy at the Office of the Vice President of Bolivia from March to October 2012.

 In November 2012, she became Chief of Staff of the Vice Presidency of Bolivia, a position she held until October 2014.
 Beginning in November 2014, she served as director of institutional relations for the Plata Basin Financial Development Fund (FONPLATA).
 She left this position in January 2017.